 For further information on health, please look at the Health section on our website.

 Speech and language

-A recent research paper has indicated that children with Down’s syndrome may not compensate for early episodes of glue ear as easily as children who do not have Down’s syndrome or overcome its effects on speech and language development.
+A 2014 research paper has indicated that children with Down’s syndrome may not compensate for early episodes of glue ear as easily as children who do not have Down’s syndrome or overcome its effects on speech and language development.
 You can find out more about the research paper here: Summary of Early Hearing Loss and Language Abilities in Children with Down’s Syndrome Research by Glynis Laws and Amanda Hall.

 You can find historical information on the social history of learning disability on the Langdon Down Museum website

 The DSA has a research page on current and on-going research projects related to Down’s syndrome.